integrateddigital/zephyr/readme.md

 ## Installation

-This package as designed to be used with new Laravel projects.
+This package was designed to be used with new Laravel projects.

 First, create a new Laravel project via Composer/Docker/whatever you prefer: